lake-wg/app-profiles/draft-ietf-lake-app-profiles.md

 To this end, this document specifies the SvcParamKeys "edhocpath" and "edhoc-app-prof", which are defined below and are registered in {{iana-svcb}}.

+* "edhocpath" - The SvcParamKey "edhocpath" is single-valued and specifies a list of one or more absolute paths to EDHOC resources at the server.

-* "edhocpath" - The SvcParamKey "edhocpath" is single-valued and its value MUST be a CBOR data item PATH_OUTER, which MUST be a CBOR byte string PATH_BSTR or a CBOR array.
+  - The wire-format value of "edhocpath" is the binary representation of the CBOR data item edhocpath-value, which MUST exactly fill the SvcParamValue.

+    In particular, edhocpath-value MUST be a CBOR byte string PATH_BSTR or a CBOR array.
 In the latter case, the array MUST include at least two elements, each of which MUST be a CBOR byte string PATH_BSTR.
-The SVCB RR MUST be considered malformed if the SvcParamValue ends within PATH_OUTER or if PATH_OUTER is malformed.
+The SVCB RR MUST be considered malformed if the SvcParamValue ends within edhocpath-value or if edhocpath-value is malformed.

     The value of each CBOR byte string PATH_BSTR is the binary representation of a CBOR sequence PATH_SEQ composed of zero or more CBOR text strings.
 In particular, each PATH_SEQ specifies the URI path of an EDHOC resource at the server, with each CBOR text string within that PATH_SEQ specifying a URI path segment.

-  If PATH_OUTER is a CBOR array, it MUST NOT include any two elements that specify the same URI path.
+    If edhocpath-value is a CBOR array, it MUST NOT include any two elements that specify the same URI path.

-  The CDDL grammar describing the value of the SvcParamKey "edhocpath" is shown in {{fig-cddl-edhocpath-value}}.
+    The CDDL grammar describing the CBOR data item edhocpath-value is shown in {{fig-cddl-edhocpath-value}}.

-  Editor's note: consider to add the same explanation about the chosen encoding for the URI path as a CBOR sequence that is given in Section 3.2 of draft-ietf-core-dns-over-coap-15.
+  - The presentation format value of "edhocpath" SHALL be a comma-separated list (see {{Section A.1 of RFC9460}}) of one or more absolute paths to EDHOC resources at the server.
+The same considerations for the "," and "\\" characters in paths for zone-file implementations as for the alpn-ids in an "alpn" SvcParam apply (see {{Section 7.1.1 of RFC9460}}).

+    The i-th path in the presentation format value is the textual representation of the path specified by the i-th CBOR sequence PATH_SEQ in the wire-format value (see above).

+    The textual representation of each path follows the semantics of path-absolute shown in the ABNF definition in {{fig-edhocpath-value-path-abnf}}.
+In particular, given the path specified by a CBOR sequence PATH_SEQ, segment-nz is the value of the first CBOR text string in PATH_SEQ (if any), while each segment is the value of a CBOR text string following the first one in PATH_SEQ (if any).

-* "edhoc-app-prof" - The SvcParamKey "edhoc-app-prof" is single-valued and its value MUST be a CBOR data item APP_OUTER, which MUST be a CBOR byte string APP_BSTR or a CBOR array.
+* "edhoc-app-prof" - The SvcParamKey "edhoc-app-prof" is single-valued and specifies a set of EDHOC application profiles that the server supports.

+  - The wire-format value of "edhoc-app-prof" is the binary representation of the CBOR data item edhoc-app-prof-value, which MUST exactly fill the SvcParamValue.

+    In particular, edhoc-app-prof-value MUST be a CBOR byte string APP_BSTR or a CBOR array.
 In the latter case, the array MUST include at least two elements, each of which MUST be a CBOR byte string APP_BSTR.
-The SVCB RR MUST be considered malformed if the SvcParamValue ends within APP_OUTER or if APP_OUTER is malformed.
+The SVCB RR MUST be considered malformed if the SvcParamValue ends within edhoc-app-prof-value or if edhoc-app-prof-value is malformed.

     The value of each CBOR byte string APP_BSTR is the binary representation of a CBOR sequence APP_PROF_SEQ, which has the same format and semantics specified in {{sec-app-profile-edhoc-message_1_2}}.
 The SVCB RR MUST be considered malformed if APP_PROF_SEQ is malformed or does not conform with the format defined in {{sec-app-profile-edhoc-message_1_2}}.

-  The CDDL grammar describing the value of the SvcParamKey "edhoc-app-prof" is shown in {{fig-cddl-edhoc-app-prof-value}}.
+    The CDDL grammar describing the CBOR data item edhoc-app-prof-value is shown in {{fig-cddl-edhoc-app-prof-value}}.

-  Each CBOR sequence APP_PROF_SEQ specifies a set of EDHOC application profiles that the server supports.
+  - The presentation format value of "edhoc-app-prof" SHALL be the CBOR extended diagnostic notation (see {{Section 8 of RFC8949}} and {{Section G of RFC8610}}) of edhoc-app-prof-value in the wire-format value (see above).
+When producing the presentation format value, care ought to be taken in representing Unicode with the limited ASCII character subset (e.g., by means of Punycode {{RFC3492}}) and in removing unnecessary common blank spaces within the CBOR extended diagnostic notation.

 If the SvcParamKey "edhoc-app-prof" is not present in the SVCB RR, then the SvcParamKey "edhocpath", if present, specifies the URI paths of EDHOC resources at the server.